PatrickGreen93/PatrickGreen93.github.io/resume.md

 The source code is available at [github.com/PatrickGreen93/Patr…](https://github.com/PatrickGreen93/PatrickGreen93.github.io).

-Last updated on 2022-06-12.
+Last updated on 2022-06-21.

 # Main

 ## Patrick Green

-I currently am in the final year of pursuing my doctorate in I-O Psychology at Louisiana Tech University and plan to have my dissertation completed by the end of 2023, if not sooner.
-The focus of my academics outside of coursework has been on Psychometrics (e.g., IRT, CAT), Development of Assessments, and Selection.
-For example, developing a simplistic Automatic Item Generation numeric sequence test in PHP or my dissertation which is on a novel method of scoring situational judgment tests used in selecting project managers.
+I am currently a doctoral candidate at Louisiana Tech University, pursuing a doctorate in Industrial / Organizational Psychology.
+I plan to have my dissertation completed by the end of 2023, if not sooner.

-My interests however, also include talent management and acquisition, with an emphasis on methods to improve retention.
-Looking forward, I am also interested in pursuing experiences that will provide an opportunity to gain industry experience while also providing a flexible environment that allows for me to finish up my dissertation.
+While working on my Ph.D., I am also interested in pursuing industry experience, preferrably in an internship position that provides a variety of different experiences contained within the field of IO.

+The focus of my academics outside of coursework has been on psychometrics (e.g., IRT, CAT) and developing assessments for selection.
+For example, developing a simplistic Automatic Item Generation numeric sequence test and my dissertation, which pertains to a situational judgement test for selecting project managers.
+My interests however, do expand past selection into the broader field of talent management, especially methods of retaining talent.
 Feel free to reach out to me with any questions you may have.

 ## Education